MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

 Read more about the [Azure AI inference package and reference](https://aka.ms/azsdk/azure-ai-inference/python/reference).

-## Work with a Prompted Segmentation Model
+## Work with a Grounded Report Generation Model

 ### Create a client to consume the model